 April 25, 2011 Goulds Coyote Hunting: (8 Photos)

 6. About a half hour later I spied a possible target directly in front of us, but on the far side of the field past the caller.
 This object appeared on the tree line about 300 yards away.
 Of course we had both forgotten our binoculars and I was hunting with my Benelli shot gun which doesn't have a scope.
-We watched the target for 3-4 minutes, which appeared to be only a stump or rock...until it moved!
-We were very excited as this was the first time either of us had seen a Coyote in person, and were amazed at how it was responding to the caller.
-As the clever canine trotted the perimeter of the field we were amazed again at how it camouflaged so well with its surroundings, disappearing and reappearing as it walked.
+We watched the target for 3-4 minutes, which at first appeared to be only a stump or rock...until it moved!
+We were very excited as this was the first time either of us had seen a Coyote in person, and were impressed at how well it was responding to the caller.
+As the clever canine trotted the perimeter of the field we were amazed at how it camouflaged so well with its surroundings, disappearing and reappearing as it walked.

 1. This evening, not only did we see one, but we successfully made our first harvest!
-I guess its time for the rest of the crew to step up their game in controlling the Coyote population on the Avalon!
+I guess it's time for the rest of the crew to step up their game in controlling the Coyote population on the Avalon!

 Cheers, MIKE